Salahuddin3676/url-grabber/README.md

 1. After installing the extension, a new icon will appear in your Chrome toolbar.
 2. Click on the extension icon to use the extension.

-The URL will be saved to the local storage and will also be rendered in th extension.
+The URL will be saved to the local storage and will also be rendered in the extension.